Fact sheet: Changes to assessments and allocations, and flexible funding

 From 1 April 2026

-- People who already use flexible funding through a NASC will be allocated a budget.
-This will be informed by how much flexible funding they have used in the past.
+• If you are already using flexible funding, you will be allocated a budget.
+This will be informed by how much flexible funding you have used in the past.

-- DSS will work with NASCs and Hosts to introduce changes.
+• DSS will work with NASCs, EGL sites and Hosts to introduce changes.

 From 1 October 2026